sitespeedio/coach/README.md

 Installing the [Coach Panel](https://chrome.google.com/webstore/detail/coach-panel/olecfjmnejnkjipoicfpneceppjeaemo) Chrome Extension, will add a 'Coach' tab inside your Chrome Dev Tools from there you can analyse and view your page's results.

-Like the bookmarklet it only uses advice that you can run inside the browser - just until that Resource Timing API!
+Like the bookmarklet it only uses advice that you can run inside the browser - just until that Resource Timing API supports sizes in Chrome!

 Alternatively view the [Source Code](https://github.com/matthojo/coach-devtools).